The Chalet Elephant Figurines

 If that one wasn’t startling enough, prepare for further “shock and awe” with a signed uranium!

-This trunk is being raised in the collection of 50 Shades member Cindy Bishop Loughlin.
+This trunk is being raised in the collection of 50 Shades member Cindy Bishop Laughlin.

 The rare just keep on coming.
 Opaline: